leonigmig/reclaim/source/pages/transmission.rst

 We have emotions thought of as unconscious, or deeper than conscious constructs and foundations

-The mirror can be the mimic, the memory, the overwrought defensive model that embeds nuerosis
+The mirror can be the mimic, the memory, harmonious and engaged.
+Or the overwrought defensive model that embeds nuerosis, fight, flight, freeze.

 The layer in between the stable and the varying